Over a million app downloads, 8 cities and 5,000 restaurants - Swiggy’s 17-month journey from bootstrapping to closing 3 funding rounds

 Being a travel buff, Harsha went on a lot of backpacking trips across South-East Asia and Europe.
 His traveling pursuits taught him a lesson or two about the world, which has also helped in his entrepreneurial journey.

-In one of his backpacking trips, Harsha realised how to tackle failures and unpreparedness with calmness and patience.
+In one of his backpacking trips, Harsha realized how to tackle failures and unpreparedness with calmness and patience.
 “I went on a bicycle trip across Portugal and was not at all prepared for the weather conditions.
 I was exhausted, stranded and on the verge of giving up on the trip.
-I was helped by my holiday host, who took me in and helped instil the confidence to continue the journey.
+I was helped by my holiday host, who took me in and helped instill the confidence to continue the journey.
 I was under a lot of pressure and he just told me that if I can’t cycle uphill then I should hitch a ride uphill, and cycle only downhill.
 Which made a lot of sense then.
-He also made me understand that it was okay to pause and take a break and think about the long-term goal and not the short-term failures.”
+He also made me understand that it was okay to pause and take a break and think about the long-term goal and not short-term failures.”

 These incidents have shaped Harsha, and even today he thinks that the issues of short-term can be resolved by not trying to put too much pressure and thinking about the long-term goals.
 “I think I have tried to apply the Zen approach in life to the extent possible and this has been immensely helpful in gaining some composure.
 That whole trip was about three months of cycling which was about 4,000 km by myself from Portugal to Turkey.”